 Privacy laws that apply to our business

 We seek to comply with the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles (APPs) when collecting, using, disclosing, handling and accessing your personal information.

-Other Australian laws protecting personal information that we need to comply with include the Telecommunications Act 1997 (Cth), Spam Act 2010 (Cth), Do Not Call Register Act 2006 (Cth), data retention laws and state legislation relating to health records to the extent applicable to Peak Insight.
+We also seek to comply with all other Australian laws regulating the protection of personal information including the Telecommunications Act 1997 (Cth), Spam Act 2010 (Cth), Do Not Call Register Act 2006 (Cth), data retention laws and state legislation relating to health records to the extent applicable to Peak Insight.

-We only collect personal information where it is reasonably necessary for our functions or activities or as required by law.
-These include:
+We collect personal information directly from you where it is reasonably necessary for our functions or activities or as required by law.
+This can include:

 - providing services to our clients;

 - administering and managing our relationships with clients and suppliers including for billing, credit control and investor purposes;

 - marketing and promotional activities to grow and promote our business;

 - undertaking research and development to improve our services;

 - employing staff; and

 - complying with our legal and regulatory obligations.